zacswider/waveAnalysis/README.md

 ![GitHub-Mark-Light](assets/images/rollingOutput_light.jpg#gh-light-mode-only)![GitHub-Mark-Dark](assets/images/rollingOutput_dark.jpg#gh-dark-mode-only)

-The primary dependencies are numpy, seaborn, tqdm, tk, pandas, matplotlib, tifffile, scipy.
-See the environment.yml file to create your own environment.

 ## Preparing data for analysis
 Before running any analysis on your data, be sure to complete all necessary pre-processing steps.
 Some thing to consider: